-Miranda allowed a single run on three hits and three walks while striking out six batters through 4.1 innings during Wednesday's loss to Baltimore.
+Miranda allowed six runs on eight hits while striking out six batters through 4.1 innings during Wednesday's loss to Baltimore.
 He didn't factor into the decision.

 |Last 7 Games|